 Moorish Revival, 1835 - ca. 1915 Moorish Revival architecture, also called Neo-Moorish architecture, is one of three exotic revival architectural styles (Egyptian, Oriental, and Swiss Chalet) that became popular in Europe and America in the mid nineteenth century.
-Oriental Revival was sparked "by increasing exploration and trade in the Far East during the late 18th and early 19th centuries."148 Moorish Revival, likewise, draws from the Islamic-influenced architecture of North Africa, the Middle East, Turkey, and Spain and Portugal.
+Oriental Revival was sparked "by increasing exploration and trade in the Far East during the late 18th and early 19th centuries."
+Moorish Revival, likewise, draws from the Islamic-influenced architecture of North Africa, the Middle East, Turkey, and Spain and Portugal.
 There are a few extant Moorish Revival buildings in Palm Beach but they are all highly distinctive.
+Examples can be found on Chilean and Seaspray Avenues.
 A common feature is highly colorful and elaborate tilework and/or intricate screening.
 Pointed arched openings are also typical, often with scallops.
 Projecting balconies, either open or enclosed, can often be found on Moorish Revival buildings.
 Perhaps the most distinct feature, however (although not always present), is the minaret.
 Traditionally, minarets are located at or near mosques and used to call worshippers to prayer but have been adapted for residential buildings.